HW-Wright/pp4-photography-blog/README.md

 ### This Project was deployed to Heroku
 ----------------------------
 - ![Heroku app](/documentation/readme-images/heroku-pp4.png)
-- The below congig vars are required:
+- The below config vars are required:
 - ![Config vars](/documentation/readme-images/config-vars-pp4.png)
 - The below buildpacks are required:
 - ![Buildpacks](/documentation/readme-images/heroku-buildbacks-pp4.png)